 Found Family Trope

-The reason why this trope is appealing to me is the same as why this trope is appealing to me in any other book.
-It’s having this circle of people who you trust and love more than your own life, and make you feel safe, secure, and wanted.
+The “found family” trope refers to a narrative element commonly found in romance books where a group of individuals who are not biologically related form a close-knit and supportive bond, essentially becoming a family.
+It’s having this circle of people who you trust and love more than your own life and who makes you feel safe, secure, and wanted.
 No, I do not need therapy why are you asking.

 Why Choose?